tiy-lv-python-2015-10/django-movies/README.md

 ## Description

-This will be a multi part assignment to get a understanding of django with the [Movielens](http://grouplens.org/datasets/movielens/) dataset.
+Django movies is an assignment to get an understanding of django with the [Movielens](http://grouplens.org/datasets/movielens/) dataset.

 ## Learning Objectives